Sensitive Trace Webhooks

 Template system

-You can template the URL, headers, and body of the webhook using Go text/template syntax.
-The variables below are available:
+The URL, headers, and body of the webhook can be customized using Go text/template syntax.
+The following variables are available:

 VariableTypeDescription